All Episodes

 dan friesen

-Yeah, these guys all suck.
+Yeah, these guys also.

 jordan holmes

-I mean, the amount of time that I have spent, like, not understanding why we don't continuously talk about how Bin Laden hit the World Trade Centers twice.
+I mean, the amount of time that I have spent like not understanding why we don't continuously talk about how bin Laden hit the World Trade Centers twice.

-That is the ultimate return to the scene of the crime situation.
+Like, that is the ultimate return to the scene of the crime situation.

 Do you know what I'm saying?